manifold-inc/targon/README.md

-# Targon: A Redundant Deterministic Verification of Large Language Models
+# Targon: A Deterministic Verification of Large Language Models

-Targon (Bittensor Subnet 4) is a redundant deterministic verification mechanism that can be used to interpret and analyze ground truth sources and a query.
+Targon (Bittensor Subnet 4) is a deterministic verification mechanism that is used to incentivize miners to run openai compliant endpoints and serve synthetic and organic queries.

 NOTICE: Using this software, you must agree to the Terms and Agreements provided in the terms and conditions document.
 By downloading and running this software,